atemirshot/ch02intro/README.md

 13. **What does persistence mean?** data storage in security

 14. **How does OS hard drive virtualization differ from CPU & memory virtualization?** can be stored device or separately.
 The memory is limited only by the hard drive
-15. **How does running multiple programs at the same time increase CPU efficiency?** your answer goes here
+15. **How does running multiple programs at the same time increase CPU efficiency?** It loads multiple processes in memory at the same time and executes one by one.
+One program is waiting and another is ready, so this improves CPU utilization
 16. **What is multiprogramming?** rudimentary form of parallel processing in which several programs are run at the same time.
 But in fact it is not parallel, only one program run at a time.